June 20, 2019

 Speaking of tech, stock photography is a prime example of how the digital revolution has impacted industries of all types.
 This industry has especially benefited from more advanced hardware, software, and hyperconnectivity.
 Better cameras, especially on the mini-computers hanging out in everyone’s pockets or bags, produce better quality images.
 Being constantly connected to the world wide web means uploading those images is quick and easy.
 Selling them online (independently or through stock agencies) means nearly anyone with a good eye for a great shot can make money.
 And for those who are serious, more affordable professional photography equipment means that a few thousand dollars can go a long way to getting shots worth selling exclusively.

 Advances in tech have also enabled stock agencies to progress as machine learning in search begins to offer more granular selection through the insane amount of data created every day by people across the planet.
-With things like searching by color, visually similar recommendations, and more intuitive artificial intelligence powering how we search and find the images we’re looking for, innovation in tech will continue helping stock photography become bigger and more accessible.
+With things like searching by color, visually similar recommendations, and more intuitive artificial intelligence powering how we search and find images, innovation in tech will continue helping stock photography become bigger and more accessible.

 And, while millennials are accused of killing a lot of things, they are bringing some classic things back from the dead.
 Film photography is seeing a resurgence lately and the nostalgia for the days of polaroids is felt in the vintage filters of social media.